Tesla's surge inspires fans to buy, skeptics to dig in, drives fear of missing out

 Elon's big payouthttps://tmsnrt.rs/373uaZP

-(Additional reporting by HyunJoo Jin in Seoul and Megan Davies in New York; writing by Ira Iosebashvili; editing by Megan Davies and Gerry Doyle)
+(Additional reporting by HyunJoo Jin in Seoul and Megan Davies in New York; writing by Ira Iosebashvili; editing by Megan Davies/Gerry Doyle/Susan Fenton)

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))